drgerg/Pi-based-weather-station/README.md

 # The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station
-Project Initialized October 2019
+Project Initialized October 2019.
-Project opened to public on Github February 2020
+Project opened to public on Github February 2020.

+This project is actively underway, and changes can occur at any time.
+My station is up and running.
+It works.
+No guarantees are made.
+None.

 ### A bit of History